-Liens are documents filed against a person or business by creditors who claim they are owed payment for some service or product they provided.
+Liens are documents filed against a person or business by creditors who claim they are owed payment for some service or product they provided or by government agencies for failure to pay taxes or fees.

 The liens are placed on a piece of property owned by the debtor and allow the creditors to collect what is owed to them if the property is ever sold.